Directions and Visitor Information

 Born in Richmond, VA in 1861, Williams graduated from Worcester Academy in Massachusetts in 1880, after which he matriculated at Brown University.
 In 1887, he became Professor of Ancient Languages and Instructor in Pedagogy at Virginia Normal and Collegiate Institute.
 Known today as Virginia State University, this was the first state institution in Virginia to offer a classical education to African American students.

-The exhibition Black Classicists was envisioned and brought into existence by Michele Valerie Ronnick, Professor of Classical and Modern Languages, Literatures, and Cultures at Wayne State University and made its debut at the Detroit Public Library in September 2003 as “12 Black Classicists.”
+The exhibition Black Classicists was envisioned and brought into existence by Michele Valerie Ronnick, Distinguished Professor of Classical and Modern Languages, Literatures, and Cultures at Wayne State University and made its debut at the Detroit Public Library in September 2003 as “12 Black Classicists.”
 The exhibition was funded by two grants from the James Loeb Classical Library Foundation at Harvard University.

 The exhibition was brought to the Center for Hellenic Studies by Caroline Stark, Associate Professor of Classics at Howard University, thanks to a Leadership Initiative Grant from the Classical Association of the Atlantic States and through the support of the CHS.
 Because of the impact of the show and its value to the community, the Center for Hellenic Studies created a permanent installation of the portraits and supports ongoing research on these and other important figures in the history of classical scholarship and Africana receptions.